canonical/hardware-observer-operator/dev-environment.md

 ```

 ### Add physical machine
-If you have a physical machine you can fully take over and expect to redeploy when you're done, you can follow these steps to add it to juju.
+If you have a physical machine that you can fully take over and expect to redeploy when you're done, you can follow these steps to add it to juju.

 To add physical machine to the controller, you need to pass the juju client credential to it:
 ```